Car Dent Pullers: Do DIY Dent Removal Kits Work?

 Do they work?

-Dent pullers only work on shallow dents on flat, flexible surfaces.
-They can improve the appearance of dents but are unlikely to create a perfect finish.
-These tools will not work on deep, angular dents or damage along the edges of bodywork.
-Dents in areas of thick metal will be very difficult to remove at home.
+Dent pullers only work on shallow dents that are positioned on a flat, flexible surface.
+They can improve the appearance of car dents but are unlikely to create a perfect finish.
+Unfortunately, DIY dent pullers will not work on deep, angular dents or damage along the edges of bodywork.
+Dents in areas of thick metal are very difficult to remove at home.

-It is important to follow the instructions that come with your kit.
-Keep in mind that some dents may take several attempts to get them out.
+It is important to follow the instructions that come with your dent puller kit.
+Keep in mind that some car dents may take several attempts to pull the damage out.

 - Moisten the suction surface with a small amount of water and attach it the puller to the car.